-Boundary – ‘a limit on what is reasonable’ – Oxford English Dictionary.
+A boundary is defined in the Oxford English Dictionary as ‘a limit on what is reasonable’.
 One of the areas that families of substance users have difficulty with is in setting boundaries that are effective and manageable.

 All relationships where people live together need boundaries in place to develop trust, stability and respect within the relationship.